 Do You Have a Passport?

-As someone who has been lucky to travel internationally since I was a child, I sometimes forget that most Americans don’t have passports!
-At $145 per person, they are a big cost that can really add to a trip’s budget.
-You obviously don’t need them at all for an Aulani vacation (for the geographically challenged – yes, Hawaii is a US state).
-But they are needed or at least highly advised for most Disney Cruise Line itineraries.
+You obviously don’t need passports at all for an Aulani vacation (for the geographically challenged – yes, Hawaii is a US state).
+But passports are needed or at least highly advised for most Disney Cruise Line itineraries.

-Technically, you may be able to make do with a passport card if you are taking a closed loop cruise to many Caribbean countries, Canada or Mexico.
-Passport cards are just $65.
-But I don’t recommend these at all.
+But I don’t recommend this approach at all.
 If your ship is diverted to a new port due to weather, you might not be able to get off.
-It’s also risky to travel internationally without a standard passport book in the case of a medical or family emergency.
-So, if you and your kids are not yet passport holders, definitely factor the cost of a passport into your Disney Cruise Line vacations as you make your travel decisions!
+It’s also risky to travel internationally without a standard passport in the case of a medical or family emergency.

 Do You Want to Do More than Disney?